ably/docs/README.md

 * It can be maintained by Ably staff and developers.
 * 3rd parties can fork the repository, and submit pull requests to improve the documentation.
 We welcome the community's suggestions and input.
-* This documentation is later merged upstream to the [Ably primary website documentation](https://www.ably.io/documentation) with each website releas.
+* This documentation is later merged upstream to the [Ably primary website documentation](https://www.ably.io/documentation) with each website release.

 Viewing the documentation
 ------